http://erapa.co.uk/?fbclid=IwAR0vMVRDerXpuPHWTVOeX-LehkU2JVIZVAxjkd41d2HVUwQHDmuSRdaeh8Q Another Orwell book that has left me with mixed feelings.

 I often wonder if Orwell’s bitter disappointment in not only failing to defeat fascism in Spain but realising the left can be just as tyrannical, sucked out any remaining hope the great man had for humankind’s emancipation – the avowed democratic socialist choosing to end his days as a committed nihilist instead.
 After all, history would seem to suggest that no matter who frees you from tyranny, your saviour is certain to become your oppressor.

-1984 even supports the thesis – chiefly in O’Brien’s words, “If you want a picture of the future, imagine a boot stamping on a human face—forever.”
+1984 even supports the theory – chiefly in O’Brien’s words, “If you want a picture of the future, imagine a boot stamping on a human face—forever.”